savannaac/aba-mockup/README.md

-# Aba Restaurant Site Mockup
+# Aba Restaurant Site Mock-up
 Landing page mock-up for **Lettuce Entertain You** using HTML and CSS and JavaScript.

 ## Installation